MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ### Navigating to a particular URL of a suffixed app and landing on a generic page

 All proxies that suffix URLs are susceptible to context loss, an issue where navigating to a link loses the full path of the link and typically lands on the home page of the app.
-Cloud App Security is uniquely positioned to address this limitation and solve context loss by partnering with Microsoft and non-Microsoft vendors.
+Defender for Cloud Apps is uniquely positioned to address this limitation and solve context loss by partnering with Microsoft and non-Microsoft vendors.

 If adjusting the global policy does not fix the issue, then you can workaround context loss issues as follows:

 1. Navigate to a URL where context loss occurs.
-1. Make a note of the suffixed URL domain including the suffix added by Cloud App Security.
+1. Make a note of the suffixed URL domain including the suffix added by Defender for Cloud Apps.
 For example: `https://www.yammer.com.mcas.ms`.
 1. Copy the path from the original URL.
 For example, if the original particular URL was `https://www.yammer.com/organization/threads/threadnumber`, copy `/organization/threads/threadnumber`.
 1. Append the copied path to the suffixed domain.
 For example: `https://www.yammer.com.mcas.ms/organization/threads/threadnumber`.
 1. Navigate to the new suffixed URL.